HomeStudiosDIY/ProxMox-Config/README.md

-Connect to NFS
+The following will be needed to auto connect to you NFS shears.

 nano /etc/fstab

 10.0.0.1:/volume1/Stream/ /mnt/data/stream nfs defaults 0 0
 10.0.0.1:/volumeUSB1/usbshare /mnt/data/usb nfs defaults 0 0
 10.0.0.1:/volume1/Photos-Link /mnt/data/photos nfs defaults 0 0
 10.0.0.1:/volume1/Downloads /mnt/data/downloads nfs defaults 0 0

+Once you have saved your config you need to run the following.

 Reload systemd: systemctl daemon-reload
 Mount shares: mount -a